heri-purnawan/heri-purnawan.github.io/_pages/projects.md

 Welcome to the **System Modelling and Control Research Group**!

-Our group focuses on advancing the fields of system modelling, control design, and simulation to address complex challenges in science and engineering.
-By leveraging the power of applied mathematics, numerical optimization, and control theory, we aim to develop innovative methodologies and technologies that contribute to understanding and controlling dynamic systems.
+We bring together experts from applied mathematics, electrical engineering, computer science, and statistics to foster a multidisciplinary environment for impactful research.
+By integrating theoretical insights with practical applications, we aim to bridge the gap between research and real-world implementation.

 <h3>Research Activities</h3>